Module scrapfly.crawler.crawler_response

 f"progress={self.progress_pct:.1f}%, "

-Response from checking crawler job status
+Response from checking crawler job status.

+Returned by :py:meth:ScrapflyClient.get_crawl_status.
 Provides real-time progress tracking for crawler jobs.

 Attributes